-Study of acquisition, analysis, and reporting of financial information in organizations with special attention given to planning and controlling responsibilities of practicing managers.
+This course is a study of acquisition, analysis, and reporting of financial information in organizations with special attention given to planning and controlling responsibilities of practicing managers.
 Individuals gain confidence in their ability to interpret and use financial information for effective decision-making.
+Offered: each semester